gglnx/podcast-tracking/README.md

 Tracking complete and incomplete podcast downloads on Lighttpd.

-Lighttpd configuration (for version 1.5) and tracking script (written in PHP, data is stored in WordPress post meta fields) are included.
+Lighttpd configuration (for version 1.5) and tracking script (written in PHP, data is stored in a MongoDB database) are included.
 Paths must be customized.

 License